-- The obligation of companies to include in the explanatory notes to their income and expenditure budgets and financial reports an indicator on "resource productivity" to be measured by the ratio between gross value added and intermediary consumption plus the cost of total material consumption.
-The introduction of this indicator makes it possible to develop higher performance standards for managers regarding the efficiency of their purchases of goods and services, targeting both the technology side and the commercial one; to enable a more accurate evaluation by stockholders of the quality of management and administration in terms of sustainable development of the business; to promote effective investment policies in a medium to long-term perspective, including the introduction in daily practice of business plans and multi-annual income/expenditure budgets; to explore in a systematic manner potential ways to reduce material and energy consumption and to increase productivity through technological upgrading and renewal of products in tune with market demand. - To make it mandatory for the firms listed on the stock exchange and, starting 2010, for all businesses in industry, agriculture and transport to provide relevant information regarding the management of resources, the environmental performance of processes and activities, and the application of green labelling (the number and relative share of products carrying environmental labels). - To improve the capacity of both public authorities and companies to implement the existing legislation on public procurement, particularly with regard to the provisions concerning the introduction of clear commitments on eco-efficiency and observance of environmental protection standards in all tender documents. - To encourage the national, county and local public authorities to initiate, in cooperation with business associations, chambers of commerce and industry, universities and research centres, actions toward raising social awareness and corporate responsibility regarding sustainable production and consumption.
-This can be achieved through publicising best practices (including online posting); direct exchanges of experience (visits and joint workshops); dissemination of opportunities in the consultancy business, project design and project management, procurement and validation of environmental protection equipment and eco-friendly technologies. - To encourage the establishment, within the envisaged centres of excellence or as autonomous units, of specialized technological platforms and pilot projects designed to promote, as a matter of priority, eco-efficient technologies and production processes; enhanced energy efficiency; development of alternative sources of energy, including bio-fuels; improved technologies for water, waste and soil management; green transport; production of ecological materials, etc.
+• The obligation of companies to include in their income and expenditure budgets and financial reports an indicator on "resource productivity" to be measured by the ratio between gross value added and intermediary consumption plus the cost of total material consumption.
+The introduction of this indicator makes it possible to develop higher performance standards for managers regarding the efficiency of their purchases of goods and services, targeting both the technology side and the commercial one; to enable a more accurate evaluation by stockholders of the quality of management and administration in terms of sustainable development of the business; to promote effective investment policies in a medium to long-term perspective, including the introduction in daily practice of business plans and multi-annual income/expenditure budgets; to explore in a systematic manner potential ways to reduce material and energy consumption and to increase productivity through technological upgrading and renewal of products in tune with market demand.

+- To make it mandatory for the firms listed on the stock exchange and, starting 2010, for all businesses in industry, agriculture and transport to provide relevant information regarding the management of resources, the environmental performance of processes and activities, and the application of green labelling (the number and relative share of products carrying environmental labels). - To improve the capacity of both public authorities and companies to implement the existing legislation on public procurement, particularly with regard to the provisions concerning the introduction of clear commitments on eco-efficiency and observance of environmental protection standards in all tender documents. - To encourage the national, county and local public authorities to initiate, in cooperation with business associations, chambers of commerce and industry, universities and research centres, actions toward raising social awareness and corporate responsibility regarding sustainable production and consumption.
+This can be achieved through publicising best practices (including online posting); direct exchanges of experience (visits and joint workshops); dissemination of opportunities in the consultancy business, project design and project management, procurement and validation of environmental protection equipment and eco-friendly technologies. - To encourage the establishment, within the envisaged centres of excellence or as autonomous units, of specialized technological platforms and pilot projects designed to promote, as a matter of priority, eco-efficient technologies and production processes; enhanced energy efficiency; development of renewable energy resources, including bio-fuels; improved technologies for water, waste and soil management; green transport; production of ecological materials, etc. The funding for such projects can be secured from the EU Framework Programme for Research and Development (FP7), which has allocated 30% of its total budget of Euro 32 billion for innovation and the implementation of research results.